defectiveturrent/climbu/README.md

 I like to teach a lot of nice guys around.
 But it's complex for him, because it I'm making this language, just for teaching easy (And for when I be tired to program in C++ (serious)).

 ### Okay, let's see it
-Wow, wait, I'm not finished the Upsilon (though I'm finishin).
+Wow, wait, I'm not finished the Upsilon (though I'm finishing).
 But I can show you some features.

 - It's high-level
   + Yeah, so easy to program, so natural to read, so beautiful.